 # Getting Started With NemoClaw: Install, Onboard, and Avoid the Obvious Mistakes

-NemoClaw is attractive for the same reason most agent tooling is attractive: it promises to make capable AI assistants easier to run.
+NemoClaw is attractive for the exact same reason most modern agent tooling is attractive: it promises to make highly capable AI assistants drastically easier to run, deploy, and manage on local or cloud hardware.

-The difference is that NemoClaw also tries to make them less reckless.
+The critical difference is that NemoClaw also tries to make them significantly less reckless.

-If OpenClaw is the agent platform, NemoClaw is NVIDIA’s controlled wrapper around it.
-The setup couples OpenClaw with OpenShell, policy-based sandboxing, and NVIDIA-routed inference.
+If OpenClaw is the core agent platform—providing the reasoning loop, the tool-use capabilities, and the conversational interfaces—NemoClaw is NVIDIA’s hardened, controlled wrapper around it.
+The setup explicitly couples OpenClaw with OpenShell, policy-based sandboxing, and NVIDIA-routed inference pipelines.

-In practice, getting started still means installing real infrastructure and understanding what the tool is trying to protect you from.
+In practice, getting started still means installing real infrastructure and fundamentally understanding what the tool is trying to protect you from.
+You are not just unzipping an executable; you are provisioning a micro-environment.

-This guide walks through the current NemoClaw quickstart, what the commands are doing under the hood, and the mistakes most people will make on the first pass.
+This comprehensive guide walks through the current NemoClaw quickstart, what the installation commands are actually doing under the hood, the architecture you are deploying, and the obvious mistakes most developers will make on their first pass.

 ## What You Need Before You Start

-According to the current NVIDIA README, NemoClaw is not a lightweight install.
+According to the current NVIDIA README, NemoClaw is absolutely not a lightweight install.
+If you are used to zero-dependency binaries that run in megabytes of memory, you need to adjust your expectations immediately.

 - npm 10 or later

-- 8 GB RAM minimum, 16 GB recommended
+- 8 GB RAM minimum, 16 GB highly recommended

-There is also an operational note that matters: the sandbox image is around 2.4 GB compressed, and systems with less than 8 GB RAM can hit the OOM killer during image push.
-NVIDIA explicitly notes that swap can work around this, but more slowly.
+There is also a crucial operational note that matters for desktop users and budget VPS deployments: the sandbox image is around 2.4 GB compressed.
+During the image pull and extraction phase, systems with less than 8 GB RAM can easily hit the Linux Out-Of-Memory (OOM) killer.
+NVIDIA explicitly notes that enabling swap space can work around this issue, but it will significantly slow down the provisioning process due to disk thrashing.

-Translation: don’t try this on a tiny starved box and then act surprised.
+Translation: don’t try to run this on a tiny starved $5/month virtual private server and then act surprised when the kernel kills the process.
+Give it the resources it asks for.

 ## Understand the Current Limitation First

-NVIDIA’s README says NemoClaw currently requires a **fresh OpenClaw installation**.
+NVIDIA’s README explicitly states that NemoClaw currently requires a **fresh OpenClaw installation**.

-If you already have a heavily customized OpenClaw setup, do not assume NemoClaw is a drop-in overlay.
-At this stage, it is closer to a curated environment than a patch.
+If you already have a heavily customized OpenClaw setup on your machine—perhaps with a dozen custom skills, specific local environment variables, and modified core files—do not assume NemoClaw is a drop-in overlay that you can just slide underneath your existing setup.
+At this stage of development, it is closer to a curated, monolithic environment than a modular patch.

 ```bash